A Full Guide To Couples Therapy: When You Should Go, What Happens There & More

 "Most people go to couples therapy when intimacy or communication is stuck and perhaps on life support," Hoge says.
 "The couple is usually at a crossroads, not knowing how to move forward or if they even want to move forward anymore."

-Signs you should go to couples therapy or counseling:
+Signs you should go to couples therapy:

 - Poor communication with your partner